verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

         --from-file=privatekey=<full path to private key pem file>
 ````

-The following is an example:
+The following is an example of creating a Kubernetes secret consisting of OCI credentials.

 ````shell
 $ kubectl create secret generic -n keycloak  mysql-backup-secret \